 Santo Domingo de la Calzada is a small city with a big story, and a must-see for history fans while on a wine tour of Rioja.
 It’s named after Saint Domingo de la Calzada who helped pilgrims on their journey along the Way of Saint James (Camino de Santiago), which runs for nearly 500 miles (778km) across northern Spain and today is a popular hiking route.

 It was Saint Domingo who established a settlement here during the 11th century, with at first a small chapel and a hospital for pilgrims.
 He founded a brotherhood, improved the road and built a bridge over the River Oja.
 A few decades after his death, the great temple that sheltered his remains began to be built upon.
 It was designed by the maestro Garçión and in 1232 it became a cathedral.
 Today, the original Romanesque cathedral is preserved with exceptional reliefs and sculptures carved by masters who also worked on the Portico de la Gloria in Santiago de Compostela.
-If you’re looking where to go while in Rioja, this should definitely be on your list.
+If you’re looking the best town to stay in La Rioja, this should definitely be on your list.

 Follow in the footprints of the historical pilgrimage